Judge delays Trump sentencing, lets him seek dismissal of NY conviction

 “Pam will refocus the DOJ [Department of Justice] to its intended purpose of fighting Crime, and Making America Safe Again.”

-Trump has withstood the legal woes that beset him over the past few years, and comfortably won the Republican nomination earlier this year before defeating Democratic Vice President Kamala Harris in the general elections on November 5.
+Trump has withstood the legal woes that beset him over the past few years and comfortably won the Republican Party’s presidential nomination this year before defeating Democratic Vice President Kamala Harris in the general election on November 5.

-His status as a “convicted criminal”, which Democrats incessantly underscored, did not appear to turn American voters against him.
+His status as a “convicted criminal”, which Democrats incessantly underscored during the campaign, did not appear to turn many American voters against him.